toniebox-reverse-engineering/mitmproxy-toniebox/README.md

 ### Reverse Proxy
 You'll need one network.
 Please reconfigure your DNS so prod.de.tbs.toys points to the ip of your reverse container.
 Please set rtnl.bxcl.de to the ip of the nginx container.

-### Transparent Proxy
-You'll need two networks.
-One is a normal LAN, the other (mitm) should have a DHCP that reconfigures the gateway-ip to the ip of the container itself.
-You may need to set the NET_IF variable to the mitm interface.
 With this variant you can inspect the RTNL log messages.

 ## Certificates
 ### mitmproxy-ca-cert.pem conversion
-mitmproxy-ca-cert.pem in `certs` volume is converted to ca.der automatically.
+mitmproxy-ca-cert.pem in `certs`/ca/ volume is converted to ca.der automatically.
 Flash it to your toniebox flash:/cert/ca.der (or flash it as flash:/cert/c2.der if using the altCA patch).
 This is done via:
 ```
 openssl x509 -inform PEM -outform DER -in mitmproxy-ca-cert.cer -out ca.der